Kayalvizhi02/DBMS/EX.NO.4 DCL AND TCL COMMANDS.md

-# EXP.NO 4: Data Control Language (DCL) Commands and Transaction Control Languages (TCL) in SQL
+# EXP NO 4: Data Control Language (DCL) Commands and Transaction Control Languages (TCL) in SQL
 ### DATE:
 ## AIM:
 To create a manager database and execute DML queries using SQL.